The High Middle Ages

 - The old Sierra adventure game Conquests of the Longbow.

-- Most campaigns of Age of Empires II.
+- Most campaigns of Age of Empires II (corresponding to the "Feudal Age" and "Castle Age").

 - The Stronghold series (minus Legends and Crusader) is set in an non-historical realistic High Middle Age England.
 Crusader is an heavily historically-based reenactement of the Crusades.